GabrielNakamoto/.github/profile/README.md

-> yearn not for immortal life, but exhaust the limits of the possible
+> strip me of my madness and im just silence pretending to breathe

 Robotics, deep learning, and low level research and implementation.